TheHackerWitch-Official/ch4kra.github.io/_posts/2023-03-16-HTB-Writeup-Squashed.markdown

 ![Website]({{site.baseurl}}/assets/img/squashed/website.png)

 ## NFS
 Network File System (NFS) is a server that allows for the transfer of files between machines.
-It works on a direcory system.
+It works on a directory system.
 It is commonly exploited due to weak authorization and authentication.

 ### Enumerating NFS
 We can view the file shares by using the `showmount` command.